-The Policy & Advocacy Summer Fellowship connects LEE members, who are Teach For America corps members and alumni, with high-impact policy and advocacy leaders and organizations focused on education, children, youth and communities for an eight-week, full-time placement.
+The Policy & Advocacy Summer Fellowship connects LEE members with high-impact policy and advocacy leaders and organizations focused on education, children, youth and communities for an eight-week, full-time placement.

 The fellowship was founded in 2012 and has over 700 alumni.
 In 2019, we partnered with 150 organizations nationally to place over 175 fellows.